 #3.
 Traumatic grief therapy

 If you lost a loved one unexpectedly or if you were present when they passed away, you can go through traumatic bereavement.
-You can learn coping mechanisms, manage the severity of your grieving, and lessen the symptoms of trauma with the assistance of trauma-informed grief counseling.
+You can learn coping mechanisms, manage the severity of your grieving, and lessen trauma symptoms with the assistance of trauma-informed grief counseling.

 How Does Grief Counselling Help?

-Grief counselling enables you to: in addition to assisting you in coping with your loss
+Grief counseling enables you to: in addition to assisting you in coping with your loss

 - Deal with your trauma.